 Learn how you can look after your physical and mental health at university.

-Student Support works in partnership with the local health & Social Care Trusts to ensure that our students have access to information and support regarding any medical or health concerns.
+Student Wellbeing works in partnership with the local health & Social Care Trusts to ensure that our students have access to information and support regarding any medical or health concerns.

 It is important that you look after your health and we have outlined some key considerations to help you.